datafolklabs/cement/doc/source/dev/controllers.rst

             interface = controller.IController
             label = 'base'
-            description = "My Application does amazing things!"
+            description = "My Application does amazing things!" epilog = "This is the text at the bottom of --help."

             defaults = dict(
                 foo='bar',
                 some_other_option='my default value',